Water and Hiking: Filtration

 I can remember camping as a child and one of the water tanks we regularly used had a possum fall into it and drown.
 After a few days it was very, very obvious from the smell that something was seriously wrong with the water but for the first day or so this dead decaying possum was slowly dissolving into the water supply without us being aware, and with it all sorts of germs that I don’t want to think about!

-I travelled through India a few years ago and managed to pick up a case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never want to repeat.
+I travelled through India about 10 years ago and managed to pick up a case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never want to repeat.
 Don’t be fooled here, Giardia exists in Australia and there have even been outbreaks in town water sources.
 As a result of this I am extremely cautious when collecting water on the trail and no matter how clear the water may appear, I will always use some form of water treatment just to be on the safe side.

 This image shows possum poo on the solids trap of a camp shelter.
 While the large solids don’t go into the water tank any bacteria or parasites end up in the water that you drink